 Brian Halsell brings over 10 years of broad appreciation for natural systems, native plants, wildlife, and regional construction methods to each project.
 He consistently draws upon these personal interests to help clients realize their mission and project program, integrating sustainable strategies and materials into every aspect of site development.

 Brian is adept in his management of collaborative teams and participation in the multi-disciplinary process.
 He seeks and accomplishes a comprehensive integration and whole systems approach to natural processes.
-Brian also values the integrity of experience as important in educational and mission-driven site designs for all of his projects which include botanical gardens, nature centers and youth camps.
+Brian also values the integrity of experience as important in educational and mission-driven site designs for all of his projects which include mixed-use, urban living, botanical gardens, nature centers and youth camps.